jakob-gross/challenges/html-forms/html-forms_Finding-a11y-errors/README.md

 - How do you connect a form with its headline?
 - How do you link a description to a specific <fieldset> element?
 - Do all interactive fields have their own label?
+YES
 - Are all labels linked to their interactive fields with the help of the correct attributes?
+YES
 - Does this connections works correctly?
+YES
   - To check this, go to your browser and click on the label; the corresponding input field should now be focused.
   - If not, did we make a spelling mistake?
 - Do we need the given placeholder?